Mayor Faulconer’s SB 50 Plan for SD

 TOD- (Transit Oriented Development)- The excuse to bust the Coastal Height Limits

 Corporate Developers & Wall Street Financiers want to build Miami Beach luxury style towers along California’s coastline.
 They backed SB 330 to do it.
 San Diego residents need to understand the pitfalls of TOD as a planning model for San Diego.

 TPAs (Transit Priority Areas) Overbuild- Overload

 Along with density limits, inland building height limits have traditionally been the only regulations preventing over-building local communities without sufficient infrastructure.
-Density and height limits will be outlawed if SB 50 is made law.
+Density and height limits would’ve been outlawed if SB 50 had passed in the Senate.